Asymptotics of the principal eigenvalue of a linear elliptic operator with large advection: Introduction

-Given $D>0,\,\alpha,\,m$ and $V$, it is well known that \eqref{eq:1.1} (and \eqref{eq:1.1-d}) admits a smallest eigenvalue (also called as {\it principal eigenvalue}), denoted by $\lambda_1(\alpha)$, which corresponds to a positive eigenfunction (called as {\it principal eigenfunction}).
-The existence and uniqueness of the principal eigenvalue of the eigenvalue problems \eqref{eq:1.1} and \eqref{eq:1.1-d} and its variational characterization to be mentioned later are standard facts; see, for example, \cite{Du,FK2015,PZ2018}.
 The principal eigenvalue is a basic concept in the area of partial differential equations, and it has found many important applications in various kinds of nonlinear modelling problems arising from biology, chemical reactions, material sciences, etc; one may refer to \cite{ALL2017,CC2003,CL2008,CLPZ,CL,CLL,Du,DH2008_1,DH2008_2,DP2012,GN2013,KMP, LL2019_1,LLou,LPZ2019,LLZ2022,PZ2015,PZ2016,ZZ2016,ZX2018} and the references therein.

+The main focus of our work is to demonstrate how boundary conditions play a crucial role in the asymptotic behavior of the principal eigenvalue, particularly in the context of large advection rate or large/small diffusion rate.
 In \cite{PZZ2019}, we investigated the asymptotic behavior of the principal eigenvalue $\lambda_1(\alpha)$ of \eqref{eq:1.1} and \eqref{eq:1.1-d} as the diffusion coefficient $D$ goes to $0$ or $\infty$.
-In this paper, we aim to explore the asymptotic behavior of $\lambda_1(\alpha)$ as the advection coefficient $\alpha$ tends to $\infty$.
+In this paper, we aim to explore the asymptotic behavior of $\lambda_1(\alpha)$ as the advection coefficient $\alpha$ approaches $\infty$.

 Let us first recall some existing research works on the asymptotic behavior of the principal eigenvalue with respect to large advection closely related to \eqref{eq:1.1} and \eqref{eq:1.1-d}.
 In \cite{BHN2005}, Berestycki, Hamel and Nadirashvili considered the following eigenvalue problem subject to Neumnn boundary condition:

 as well as the one subject to Dirichlet boundary condition:

 where $v\in L^\infty(\Omega)$ is a divergence-free vector field; that is,

 Actually, \cite{BHN2005} dealt with a bit more general elliptic operator and also the associated space periodic eigenvalue problem.
 Note that if $v\in C^1(\overline\Omega)$ is a gradient field (i.e, $v=\nabla m$), then \eqref{N-eig} and \eqref{D-eig} reduce, respectively, to \eqref{eq:1.1} with $\beta=0$ and \eqref{eq:1.1-d}.